ljpengelen/java-meetup-jwt/post.md

 In the case of the JWT-based back end, it doesn't matter which two instances you stop.
 In the case of the session-based back end, stopping the instance your connected to will terminate your session.

+These applications combat CSRF by checking the `Origin` and `Referer` headers, and by requiring that each request contains a valid CSRF token.
+Keeping track of the CSRF tokens in the front end is not completely straightforward, but it's an acceptable price to pay if you ask me.

+## Lifespan of a JWT

+What happens to already issued JWTs when you change your credentials?
+What happens to already issued JWTs when you delete your account?
+In both scenarios, existing JWTs will remain valid.
+Without additional measures, JWTs remain valid until they expire or until the secret on the server is changed.
+If someone get's their hands on a token, it can be abused until it expires.

+When should a JWT expire?
+They should expire as soon as possible, to prevent misuse for long periods.
+On the other hand, they should expire as late as possible, so that users don't have to re-authenticate all the time.

+In practice, two types of tokens are used together, to achieve the best of both worlds.
+A short-lived *access* token is used for authentication per request.
+A long-lived *refresh* token is used to generate new access token when needed.

+Each time the refresh token is used to obtain a new access token, some additional checks could be made to enhance security.
+The refresh token can be used in combination with a blacklist, for example, to invalidate tokens that were issued for a particular user before a given point in time.

 ## Conclusion